 Tax-Free Savings Accounts (TFSA)

-You can contribute up to $6,000 per year to your TFSA starting the year you turn 18.
-The money you contribute grows tax-free, and your contribution accumulates if you don’t use it, even if you’ve never opened a TFSA before.
+For 2022, the annual contribution limit is $6,000.
+Canadians who were at least 18 years of age in 2009 can have up to $81,500 total in a TFSA.
+The money you contribute to your TFSA grows tax-free, and your contribution accumulates if you don’t use it, even if you’ve never opened a TFSA before.
 There are no fees, taxes, or penalties when you withdraw your money.
-Read our article to find out how to invest your TFSA.

-An RRSP lets you contribute up to 18% of your previous year’s earned income.
-You don’t pay tax on contributions, which usually results in an income tax refund in years you contribute.
+An RRSP lets you contribute up to 18% of your previous year’s earned income (to an annual maximum, which is $29,210 for 2022).
+You don’t pay tax on contributions, which usually results in an income tax refund in the years you contribute.
 It’s important to note that you do pay tax on the money when you withdraw it.
 That makes this account ideal if you earn more now than you plan to in retirement.

 How to Choose Between an RRSP and TFSA?

 You might be asking: TFSA vs. RRSP?
 I’m going to throw another rule of thumb at you: If you’re earning more now than you will in retirement, contribute to your RRSP.
 If you’re earning less, a TFSA makes more sense, tax-wise.

 Where Should I Invest My Money?

 Just choosing whether to put your retirement money in a TFSA or RRSP isn’t enough.
 You also need to decide how to invest that money.
-When it comes to saving for retirement, even the best high-interest savings accounts in Canada aren’t going to cut it.
+When it comes to saving for retirement, even high interest savings accounts aren’t going to cut it.
 To become a smart investor, you must use long-term saving strategies that are proven to work.
 There are three main choices for Canadians investing for retirement: mutual funds, robo advisors, and discount brokerages.
 Let’s look at each option below.

 A mutual fund is a pool of money managed by a professional money manager, who invests the money on your behalf in an attempt to make it grow.
 Mutual funds are the most popular way to invest in Canada, Canadians have over $790 billion of our assets in mutual funds according to Canadian Living.
 But that doesn’t make them the best place to put your money.